ospin-web-dev/bioprocess-core/README.md

 # Process Core

 This package contains core helper methods for the ospin workflow definition model.
-It follows the functional approach for updating: Every method returns a new workflow with the desired changes.
+It follows the functional approach for updating: Every method that does change the workflow returns a new workflow with the desired changes.